-This is an extremely common statement to make towards the end of a formal or professional letter or email (depending on the context, of course).
+This is an extremely common statement to make towards the end of a formal or business letter or email (depending on the context, of course).
 There are a number of variations.

-This is an extremely polite way to ask someone to do something and is commonly found in professional correspondence or instructions.
+This is an extremely polite way to ask someone to do something and is commonly found in business correspondence or instructions.